Dinosaur National Monument

 Be Respectful of Artifacts

-Many designs in the monument are fairly easy to access and allow up-close viewing.
-These designs are very fragile.
+While we can’t damage the night skies at Dinosaur, many native artifacts and designs in the monument are fairly easy to access and allow up-close viewing.
+This art is very fragile.
 Touching the petroglyphs and pictographs can damage the designs by leaving oils behind that abrade the rock.
 Tracing and rubbings can damage the soft sandstone designs.
 For these reasons, please do not touch the designs.
-Many are quite large, so there is no necessity to view from a close proximity
+Many are quite large, so there is no necessity to view them up close.